evanbausbacher/athletic-aura/README.md

-# 🔥 Strava Aura
+# 🔥 Athletic Aura

 A full-stack web application that analyzes your Strava data and generates a gamified "aura score" - because your athletic achievements deserve more than just kudos.

 ## What's Your Athletic Aura?

-Strava Aura evaluates athletes across five key categories, transforming raw data into meaningful insights with a healthy dose of personality:
+Athletic Aura evaluates athletes across five key categories, transforming raw data into meaningful insights with a healthy dose of personality:

 🏆 **Profile Completeness** - Are you a premium legend or still rocking that default avatar?
 🚴 **Cycling Score** - From weekend warrior to Tour de France wannabe